Milton Harris (scientist): Later stages

 After the end of the war, Harris founded the Harris Research Laboratories, which operated as a consulting laboratory for several companies such as the American Enka Company and Gillette.
 His association with the latter grew over time.
 In 1955, Gillette bought the Harris Research Laboratories and appointed Harris as Vice President of Research.
 Just before retirement, in 1966, he was approached by the American Chemical Society to serve on its board of directors.
 Harris accepted and served as chairman for six years.
 In 1975, he headed a panel that produced a study, which was instrumental to the recommendation by the National Academy of Sciences for widespread cultivation of jojoba shrubs.
 A year later, Harris also joined the National Academy of Engineering.
+Harris received the Priestley Medal in 1980.
 He died of stomach cancer in Chevy Chase in 1991.

 Legacy

-Papers dating from between 1925 to 1991 from the career of Harris are currently held at The Valley Library at his alma mater, Oregon State University.
+Papers dating from between 1925 and 1991 from the career of Harris are currently held at The Valley Library at his alma mater, Oregon State University.
 The school has an endowed professorship in his honor called the Milton Harris Chair Professor of Materials Science, which since 2006, has been held by Mas Subramanian.
 Oregon State also gives the Milton Harris Award for Excellence in Basic Research to science scholars, which was won by Dawn Wright in 2005.
 Harris' other alma mater, Yale, also has a Milton Harris ’29 Ph.D.
 Professor of Chemistry, once held by Alanna Schepartz in the early 2000s.